wafflesgama/LazyFetcher/README.md

 <br/>

 ## Make use of the Main Library 📦
-The Lazy Builder comes with a [Main official Library](https://github.com/wafflesgama/LazyBuilderLibrary/) that has hundreds of CC0 Assets to help you build/prototype your levels.
+The Lazy Fetcher comes with a [Main official Library](https://github.com/wafflesgama/LazyFetcherLibrary/) that has hundreds of CC0 Assets to help you build/prototype your levels.

 ![Demo1](./ReadmeFiles/demo1.gif)
 <br/>